CyrilCermak/modular_architecture_on_ios/README.md

 Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source dynamic framework or a static library.
-To give it a quick start let's have a look at a binary we all know very well;
+To give it a quick start let’s have a look at a binary we all know very well;
 UIKit.
 The path to the UIKit.framework is:
 `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/System/Library/Frameworks/UIKit.framework`